LibrariesHacked/schema-librarydata/docs/common-fields.md

 #### Local authority

-This should be the local authority name as listed in the relevant register on gov.uk.
+In the UK, this should be the local authority name as listed in the relevant register on gov.uk.

 | Area | Local authority register |
 | ---- | ------------------------ |